francois-rd/semantic-volatility/README.md

 ## Additional notes

 + Contact me directly to access any of the other intermediate output files.
+Many of these exceed the GitHub file size limit and can therefore not be stored here.
 + Running `python src/ppt.py` produces the plots for the PowerPoint presentation.
 + All other details are in the final report.